L&D employees using an LMS integration

 Running a mentoring program with software vs manually

-We’ve covered a lot of ground on measuring your mentoring program.
-The topic of using software has come up a number of times, so we wanted to include a section outlining when you should or shouldn’t consider mentoring software.
+We’ve covered a lot of ground on mentoring program evaluation.
+The topic of using mentoring software has come up a number of times, so we wanted to include a section outlining when you should or shouldn’t consider mentoring software or mentoring tracking system.
 Overall, it depends on the size of your program.
 But let’s go into more detail:

 Meetings

 While data collection can be a time-consuming process, it doesn’t need to be.
-Mentoring software can help you track the progress of your workplace mentoring program.
+A mentoring tracking system can help you track the progress of your workplace mentoring program.
 By keeping digital records, including the meeting schedule of the program participants, workplace mentoring program managers will be able to evaluate the program’s progress quickly.

 Collecting feedback

-It’s been mentioned briefly above but collecting feedback is an incredibly important part of all successful mentorship programs.
+It’s been mentioned briefly above but collecting feedback is an incredibly important part of all successful professional mentoring programs.
 If you don’t have it, how can you improve or know if you’re fulfilling your goals for the program?
 It’s essential.

-With mentoring software like Together’s, you have an arsenal of tools to collect meaningful feedback from participants.
+With a mentoring tracking system like Together’s, you have an arsenal of tools to collect meaningful feedback from participants.
 You have:

 • Registration questionnaires